bcdev/dashi/docs/usage.md

-The Chartlets framework has two types of users:
+The Chartlets framework has two types of target users:

 - **Application contributors** develop new contributions for a specific web application that is powered by Chartlets.